SmokinCaterpillar/pypet/doc/source/index.rst

 .. _GitPython: http://pythonhosted.org/GitPython/0.3.1/index.html

-To utilize the cap feature for multiprocessing (see :ref:`more-on-multiprocessing`) you need
+To utilize the cap feature for :ref:`more-on-multiprocessing` you need

 * psutil_ >= 2.0.0